mwootton/rocmProfileData/README.md

 This will install python modules that are used to manipulate trace files.
 It will also build and install the native tracer, rpd_tracer.

 Stackframe support will require [cpptrace](https://github.com/jeremy-rifkin/cpptrace). `install.sh` will clone and build a local copy.
+Additionally, `rpd_tracer/Makefile` needs to be edited to include `-DRPD_STACKFRAME_SUPPORT`.

 ## Quickstart